top of page

 EQUILIBRIUM PRICE: is the price at which the quantity supplied is equal to the quantity demanded.
 There is therefore neither a surplus nor a shortage.
 At this price it is also the case that all mutually beneficial trades that are possible will take place.
 In addition, no non-buyer is willing to pay enough to make any non-seller interested in transacting, and so neither buyers nor sellers have an incentive to bid or accept a different price.
 As a result, the price in equilibrium is stable.
 The equilibrium price is typically indicated by the abbreviation 'P*'.
 If the market price is the equilibrium price, then the market quantity is necessarily also the equilibrium quantity.

-EQUILIBRIUM QUANTITY: the equilibrium quantity is the quantity that the market demands and supplies (which are equal) at the equilibrium price.
+EQUILIBRIUM QUANTITY: is the quantity that the market simultaneously demands and supplies (which are equal) at the equilibrium price.
 The 'equilibrium quantity' is typically indicated by the abbreviation 'Q*'.
 If the market quantity is the equilibrium quantity, then the market price is necessarily also the equilibrium price.

 EXCHANGE: is transferring ownership of your property to another person, so that the other person will transfer ownership of a different good to you.